 During the summer, we think of BBQs, the beach, spending time with family and hot weather.
 In Louisiana, we frequently reach temperatures in the upper 80s and mid 90s, and with this in mind, we have to be extra cautious to never leave our children in the car unattended.

-On average, 37 children die from heat-related deaths after being trapped inside vehicles.
+On average, 37 children die each year from heat-related deaths after being trapped inside vehicles.
 This is such a preventable death that we need to be mindful at all times about how to protect our kids.

 A heat stroke is defined as a core body temperature above 104 degrees with symptoms that include dizziness, agitation, sluggishness, seizure, hot skin, rapid heartbeat and possible death due to organs shutting down from the extreme heat.